 We've All Been There, Believe Me.

-Life isn't like the movies and that applies to ALL relationships.
+Life isn't like in the movies and that applies to ALL relationships.
 Even the furry ones!

 First of all, let's see what are the most common dog behavioral problems dog owners are complaining about: